 Final verdict: a fast, secure, if not always stable browser that will work nicely on older devices.
 It’s not the lightest option on this list, but it’s among the most customizable.

-Slimjet is a mind-blowingly fast Chromium fork web browser that will not disappoint the multitasker in you.
-Its superior compatibility with Windows 10 can be traced to a design built around “Microsoft’s Trident shell,” the same as Internet Explorer.
+Slimjet by FlashPeak is a mind-blowingly fast Chromium fork web browser that will not disappoint the multitasker in you.
+Its superior compatibility with Windows can be traced to a responsive UI design powered by the Blink engine – the browsing engine behind Google Chrome.

 Does your trackpad sometimes freeze on other browsers while flicking around?
 With Slimjet, you would never feel that kind of lockdown.
 The browsing speed is really fast while you navigate any new tab or menu item.
 In fact, the browser is so responsive that it takes less than a split second to view the effect.

-The browser has some handy features such as a built-in ad-blocker, a screenshot capture tool, a screen recorder, and a turbocharged download manager.
-It also allows you to add Chrome web extensions as if you never left Chrome in the first place.
+The browser has some handy features, such as a built-in ad-blocker, a screenshot capture tool, a screen recorder, and a turbocharged download manager.
+It also allows you to add Chrome web extensions and access Google Smarts to store passwords.
+It will feel as you never left Chrome in the first place.